lebao3105/lfsbuild/README.md

 You can run any files with the following syntax:
 ```
 cd scripts
-sudo bash -x prepare.sh [options] # Prepare for the build
+sudo bash -x prepare.sh [options] # If you have not done this yet
 su - lfs # After prepared, switch to lfs user
 bash -x [Script] [Options] # Any file you want
 ```
+Some files are required to run as root, take care about that.

 Here are the files you need to run:
 * prepare.sh (run as root/current user with sudo access)